Cecilia-xu/Leetcode/232/Solution.md

-# My solution: using one stack and one array
+# My solution1: using one stack and one array
 > Time complexity for pop(): O(1)<br> Time complexity for push(): O(n)<br>
 ```Java
 class MyQueue {